ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/dbcAmplicons_commands.md

 Once we are sure our input files are ok, pass validation

 **2\.** Lets Preprocess the data, should talk less than 1 hour.
-We will be putting all intermediate output to a folder Slashpile.intermediate
+We will be putting all intermediate output to a folder Workshop.intermediate

 Look at the help documentation first